Table of Contents Show

 - This cable tie mounts are made of high quality nylon material,which is light weight, good insulation aging.

-- These cable tie mounts are black color that can be easily concealed for a neat appearance.
+- These cable tie mounts are white color that can be easily concealed for a neat appearance.

 Saddle wire mounts are another excellent option to keep wires organized and in place.